Hymenoptera. The bees, bumblebees, ants, wasps and saw flies belong to that

 elongated and have long antennae (at least 16 segments)

 They are solitary.
 There are many subfamilies.
-On this

 Anomaloninae

 A small Ichneumon wasp.
-Subfamily Anomaloninae.
+Subfamily

 They are Endoparasitoids (koinobiont) of moths,

-butterflies and beetles. (larvae)
+butterflies and beetles (larvae).

 They have a slender abdomen.
 38 genera.
 On this photo: on a leaf of a Goldenrod.

 An other small Ichneumon wasp.
-Subfamily Anomaloninae.
+Subfamily

-it looks like the Stenarella, but the ovipositor is much shorter.
 On the trunk of a dead apple tree.
 This is not without danger, because there also lives a

 Marpissa muscosa (a large jumping spider).

-Campopleginae
+Campopleginae (Link

-Subfamilie Campopleginae.
-MAybe Casinaria spec.
+Campopleginae.
+Maybe Casinaria spec.
 Family

 Ichneumon wasps, Ichneumonidae.